Norway mourns 77 dead a decade after extremist attack

-OSLO, Norway (AP) — Commemorations have begun Thursday to mark 10 years since Norway’s worst ever peacetime slaughter.
+OSLO, Norway (AP) — Commemorations began Thursday to mark 10 years since Norway’s worst ever peacetime slaughter.

 On July 22, 2011, right wing extremist Anders Breivik set off a bomb in the capital, Oslo, killing eight people, before heading to tiny Utoya island where he stalked and shot dead 69 mostly teen members of the Labor Party’s youth wing.